AmberELEC/AmberELEC/.github/ISSUE_TEMPLATE/bug-report--only-open-after-discord-report-.md

 If applicable, add screenshots to help explain your problem.

 ### Device (please complete the following information):
- - Version of 351ELEC that you are using
+ - Version of AmberELEC that you are using

 ### Additional context
 Add any other context about the problem here.